ericoporto/ags-manual-wiki/UpgradeTo36.md

 Editor can now produce game builds for Android and Web (using Web/Emscripten port).
 Both require corresponding component installed alongside with the Editor.
 In addition, for Android builds you'd also have to install Android Studio and configure certain settings in [Editor's Preferences](EditorPreferences) and your game's [General Settings](GeneralSettings).
 For more information see [Distributing your game](DistGame).

+### TTF fonts behavior

+Historically AGS applied a "fixup" to TTF fonts that shifted letters down when drawn, which in turn also increased their graphical height.
+This behavior is now optional, available purely for backwards compatibility, both as a global and per-font setting called "TTF font adjustment".
+This setting has two values: "Do nothing" and "Resize ascender to the nominal font height".
+We recommend having "Do nothing" at all times, except when using TTF fonts specifically created or adjusted for older versions of AGS.

+Another global setting is "TTF fonts height used in the game logic".
+This option tells which value to use when calculating text height, line spacing etc. Its value may be either "Nominal height" or "Full graphical height".
+The difference is that due to font library's behavior the font's graphical height may end up different (usually larger) that the nominal height the font is imported with.
+While "Nominal height" is a historical default, it's up to your preference which to use.

+One long time requested font feature is the automatic outline thickness.
+Automatic font outline has always been drawn 1px wide, but that was not enough for high-resolution games.
+Now fonts have a property "AutoOutlineThickness" which lets you set any outline width you need, and "AutoOutlineStyle" which toggles between "Squared" and "Rounded".

 ### Deprecated / replaced script functions

 obsolete function | replace with